caffidev/feather-rs/CONTRIBUTING.md

 * Where possible and necessary, please write tests.
 * Run `cargo test` before committing to ensure you have not broken anything (you could change something, and buh you broke vanilla code whatsoever)

+## Proper base
+When opening a PR, please make sure your branch targets the latest release branch, in this case it would be main.
+Also make sure your branch is even with the target branch, to avoid unnecessary surprises.

+## Proper titles
+When opening issues, make sure the title reflects the purpose of the issue or the pull request.
+Prefer past tense, and be brief.
+Further description belongs inside the issue or PR.

+## Descriptive changes

+We require the commits describe the change made.
+It can be a short description.
+If you fixed or resolved an open issue, please reference it by using the # notation.

+Examples of good commit messages:

+    Fixed a potential memory leak with cache entities.
+Fixes #142.
+    Implemented new command extension.
+Resolves #169.
+    Changed message cache behaviour.
+It's now global instead of per-channel.
+    Fixed a potential NRE.

+    Changed message cache behaviour:

+    - Cache itself is now a ring buffer.

+## Code style
+You should follow all rust and clippy recommendations, but not necessary.

 ## Notes to your code
 For notes to your code check the Checklist from [`pull_request_template.md`](.github/pull_request_template.md)